glueops-rip/admiral/README.md

 ```
 gcloud auth activate-service-account --key-file=creds.json
 export USE_GKE_GCLOUD_AUTH_PLUGIN=True
-gcloud container clusters get-credentials gke --region us-central1 --project <PROJECT_ID> #Should be in your captain_configuration.tfvars
+gcloud container clusters get-credentials gke --region us-central1-a --project <PROJECT_ID> #Should be in your captain_configuration.tfvars.
+Remove the `-a` if you are using regional
 ```

 ### Deploying K8s Apps